-- Scintillation which is the formation of light & dark parts of the stone
+- Scintillation: formation of light & dark parts of the stone.

 The patterns found in a diamond will be determined by the size, contrast, and collection of the light and dark areas resulting from internal & external light reflection.
-In order for a diamond to have a clean and sharp appearance, there must be an excellent contrast between light & dark areas of the stone.
+For a diamond to have a clean and sharp appearance, there must be an excellent contrast between light & dark areas of the stone.

-There are some proportion combinations that enhance light refraction.
+Some proportion combinations enhance light refraction.
 Recently scientists and GIA professionals have found that there are many variations of proportions that will increase fire and brightness in round brilliant cut diamonds.
 As a rule of thumb, when the cut grade is higher, the stone will seem more vividly bright.
 Under fluorescent light, a diamond displays a level of brightness which can be:

 The term ‘cut’ is also used to describe the shape of a diamond.
 These cuts are called fancies.
 Fancy cuts have different names, relating to their shapes.
 The most popular fancy shapes are called oval, heart, princess, emerald, marquise, and pear cuts.